Ryan Mattheus: Los Angeles Angels of Anaheim

-On January 14, 2015, he was signed to a minor league contract by the Los Angeles Angels of Anaheim.
-Mattheus started the season on the Opening Day roster for the Salt Lake City Bees, the Triple-A Affiliate of the Angels, and was called up to the majors on May 8.
+On January 14, 2015, Mattheus signed a minor league contract with the Los Angeles Angels of Anaheim.
+Mattheus started the season on the Opening Day roster for the Salt Lake City Bees, the Angels' Triple–A affiliate, and was called up to the majors on May 8.
+In his only appearance for the Angels, he tossed a scoreless inning of relief against the Houston Astros.
+Mattheus was designated for assignment following the promotion of Marc Krauss on May 12.

 Cincinnati Reds

-On May 13, 2015, he was claimed off waivers by the Cincinnati Reds.
-On August 31, 2015, at Wrigley Field in Chicago, Mattheus was the winning pitcher in a 13 – 6 Cincinnati rout of the Chicago Cubs despite having thrown only one pitch, which was hit for an RBI single.
-With the Cubs leading 4 – 3 in the bottom of the fifth, Mattheus relieved starter Michael Lorenzen, who had left runners on first and second with two outs.
-Kris Bryant hit Mattheus' only pitch for an RBI single, but after the run, which made the score 5 – 3 in the Cubs' favor, Anthony Rizzo was thrown out trying to take third.
+On May 13, 2015, Mattheus was claimed off waivers by the Cincinnati Reds.
+On August 31, at Wrigley Field in Chicago, Mattheus was the winning pitcher in a 13–6 Cincinnati rout of the Chicago Cubs despite having thrown only one pitch, which was hit for an RBI single.
+With the Cubs leading 4–3 in the bottom of the fifth inning, Mattheus relieved starter Michael Lorenzen, who had left runners on first and second with two outs.
+Kris Bryant hit Mattheus' only pitch for an RBI single, but after the run, which made the score 5–3 in the Cubs' favor, Anthony Rizzo was thrown out trying to take third.
 Mattheus did not pitch again, but the Reds scored four runs in the top of the sixth to give him the victory.
+In 57 appearances for the Reds, he compiled a 2–4 record and 4.09 ERA with 35 strikeouts over 55 innings pitched.
+On December 2, Mattheus was non–tendered by Cincinnati and became a free agent.

-Mattheus was released by the Reds on April 24, 2016.
+On January 9, 2016, Mattheus re–signed with the Reds organization on a minor league contract.
+He was released by Cincinnati on April 24.